-- Transcripts of undergraduate through most recent available period of allopathic or osteopathic medical school are required.
+- Transcripts of undergraduate through most recent available period of allopathic medical school are required.
 Include GPAs if possible.
-Transcripts must be sent via email with a password-protected link from Parchment, National Student Clearing House or similar agent sent directly to Pattie Moran (pmoran@rpbusa.org) no later than 11:59pm ET on the deadline date.
-RPB will NOT accept transcripts included in the upload; transcripts received after the deadline; or transcripts sent by the candidate. - Recommendation letters from three (3) established scientists, mentors, and/or leaders who know the candidate very well must be submitted for this application.
+Transcripts must be sent via email with a password-protected link from Parchment, National Student Clearing House or similar agent sent directly to MariaClaudia Lora-Montano.
+Transcripts will only be accepted via email and must be received at mlora@rpbusa.org no later than 11:59pm ET on the deadline date.
+Late transcripts or transcripts included in the upload will not be accepted. - Recommendation letters from three (3) established scientists, mentors, and/or leaders who know the candidate very well must be submitted for this application.
 Letters must be signed on letterhead, in PDF, and addressed to "RPB Review Committees".
 Subject line of the letter must include candidate's name with degrees, name of nominating school, and "Medical Student Fellowship."

 Recommendation letters must be sent directly from the referee or his/her office and cannot be attached to the candidate's application submission upload.
-Recommendation letters will only be accepted via email and must be received at pmoran@rpbusa.org no later than 11:59pm ET on the deadline date.
+Recommendation letters will only be accepted via email and must be received at mlora@rpbusa.org no later than 11:59pm ET on the deadline date.
 Late letters, additional letters, or letters included in the upload will not be accepted.